nashdev255/actions-tutorial/README.md

 # Actions Tutorial
 Learn GitHub Actions, one of the CI/CD environment.
+You can learn it by yourself too, with reliable doc [GitHub Actions documentation](https://docs.github.com/en/actions).

 ### Get Started
 Make workflows directory in .github/ and add .yml file with arbitrary name.
 Look the code below which test the C++ code automatically.